 - The Devo REST API offers programmatic access to data in Devo and is even capable of forwarding query results to other data storage platforms like Amazon S3, Apache Kafka, or Hadoop.
 Read more about the REST API.

-All queries are sent to Devo's meta node which acts as a balancer and distributes the query across the data nodes.
-The query is then executed in each data node and the results are returned to the meta node where they are collated.
-In the case of queries made using the web application, the meta node uses an algorithm to first return those events of highest relevance.
+All queries are sent to Devo's meta node, which acts as a balancer and distributes the query across the data nodes.
+The query is then executed in each data node and the results are returned to the meta node, where they are collated.
+In the case of queries made using the web application, the meta node uses an algorithm to first return those events of the highest relevance.
 This is done to avoid overloading the browser's memory.